AeliusSaionji/GamingPCSetup/CONTENT/DOCS/BIOS/README.md

    - When higher C-States values are made available such as  C6, C7, C8 the more latency is introduced due to the time it takes to restore and transition the active power state.
    - Some configurations may be negatively impacted by disabling all avaiable C-States, if this is the case then try limiting the value to **C2 or C3**.
 This is likely due to a bottleneck in memory or cpu.
 3. **Disable Intel (R) Speed Shift Technology**
+   - This is counter indicated by one of the author's own sources. -Aelius
+   - This may be unnecessary thanks to Game Mode. -Aelius
 4. **Disable CPU Enhanced Intel Speedstep Technology (EIST) Function**
+   - See #3
 5. **Turbo Boost**
    - If isolating performance behavior issues, disable.
    - If you'd like to use Turbo Boost frequencies I'd recommend using a static overclock to reduce minor overhead from dynamic frequency scaling, otherwise **enable**.